Indignité nationale: History

+1942–1953

 Gaullist legal preparations to post-war purges started in Lyon in 1942.
 Chief prosecutor for Paris Maurice Rolland joined the Lyon Commission in 1943.
 Charles de Gaulle was inclined to leave the post-war purges to ad hoc decisions of the judges, relying solely on the 1939 statute that punished treason with death.
 Meetings of the Consultative Assembly, which convened beginning on January 11, 1944, persuaded de Gaulle that "containing vengeance" would be more difficult than he thought.
 Indeed, in the few months that followed the Normandy landings, at least 4,500 alleged collaborators were killed in summary judicial executions.

 De Gaulle and his government needed a legal instrument which, unlike the 1939 law on treason, would not involve harsh sentences and could thus be applied to a wide circle of offenders.
 They also wanted to avoid enacting an ex post facto law, and created the concept of continuing "state of indignity" as a workaround solution.
 The new law instituted a new concept of a criminal state of a person, the state of indignity.
 A person entered the state of indignity through committing certain acts (not necessarily crimes) in the past, and this state continued until redemption through punishment.
-The acts leading to "state of indignity" included any voluntary aid to Axis powers after June 16, 1940, or any of numerous specific offences outlined in the law:
+The offence is defined as "having after June 16, 1940 knowingly aided, directly or indirectly, Germany or its allies in France or abroad, or having attacked the unity of the Nation, or the liberty of the French people, or the equality between them", including the following acts named by law: